 Valet parking is very convenient, albeit more expensive, especially since you should tip the valet person for parking your car.
 So, what does Planet Hollywood charge for valet parking?

-The valet parking fee at Planet Hollywood Las Vegas are as follows:
+The valet parking fee at Planet Hollywood Las Vegas is as follows:

 |Planet Hollywood |

 Valet parking fees at Planet Hollywood Las Vegas costs $30 for 0-4 hours, and 4-24 hours is $36.
 Valet parking is available 24/7.